 Full payment and a signed waiver are required with each application.
-If a class is full and alternatives are not available fees are refundable.
+Refunds are not honored, and all payments are final.

-All on the water activities are patrolled by 5 “chase” boats operated by a US Sailing Certified Instructor and apprentices.
-These boats consist of a 17’ Bristol Runabout, two 16’ Inflatable boats (Ribcraft and a Zodiac) and a two 16’ Carolina Skiffs.
+All on the water activities are patrolled by 5 safety boats operated by a US Sailing Certified Instructor and apprentices.
+Our fleet includes of a 17’ Bristol Skiff, a 16’ Carolina Skiff and three inflatable boats (16′ Ribcraft, 16′ Zodiac, and 14′ Zodiac)

 The Ipswich Bay Harbormaster’s Boat patrols the area.